asunapg/scarval/docs/How-to-deploy.md

-We currently don't have a streamlined process for deploying Chaos Monkey.
+We currently don't have a streamlined process for deploying scarval.
 This page describes the manual steps required to build and deploy.
 A great way to contribute to this project would be to use Docker containers to make it easier for other users to get up and running quickly.